 Thanks to sophisticated technologies, users can quickly process and classify large amounts of data.

-Nearly 80% of companies have no idea of how and where they store their sensitive data.
-With a proper data classification system, you get an easily accessible, but well-protected data from any leaks.
+Nearly 80% of companies do no know how and where they store their sensitive data.
+With a proper data classification system, you get easily accessible but well-protected data from leaks.

 Neural networks are well-trained to detect any abnormalities in data classification.